ibm-cloud-docs/power-iaas/ordering-direct-link.md

 {: #ordering-direct-link-connect}

 One option for configuring a private network with {{site.data.keyword.powerSys_notm}} is to use the Direct Link Connect service.
 The Direct Connect Link service creates a connection that allows access to {{site.data.keyword.cloud}} resources from you {{site.data.keyword.powerSys_notm}} instance.
 The Direct Link Connect service is also used to connect your on-premises network to the IBM Cloud network by using the IBM Cloud Virtual Router Appliance (VRA).
+{:shortdesc}

 You can use the {{site.data.keyword.cloud_notm}} UI console to order the Direct Link Connect service.
-For connecting to your {{site.data.keyword.powerSys_notm}} environment, you want to order two Direct Link Connect connections.
 Direct Link Connect is a separate service from the {{site.data.keyword.powerSys_notm}} service.
 To review the charges for Direct Link Connect, see [Pricing for IBM Cloud Direct Link](/docs/infrastructure/direct-link?topic=direct-link-pricing-for-direct-link-connect){: new_window}.

+IBM recommends that you order a second Direct Link Connect connection for backup purposes.

 ## Before you begin
 {: #before-direct-link-connect}